mahammad-mostafa/topics-blog/README.md

 - Unit tests for attribute validation rules and model methods
 - Implemented request tests on (`index` / `show`) methods for controllers (`UsersController` / `PostsController`)
 - Used `Capybara` gem to carry system tests on (`index` / `show`) action methods for controllers (`UsersController` / `PostsController`)
+- Built authentication with `Devise` gem before accessing any controller

 <p align="right"><a href="#title">back to top</a></p>